A Simple and Adaptive Dispersion Regression Model for Count Data: DW Accounts for Different Types of Dispersion

-In contrast to this, we show how a DW distribution can handle data that are both over- and under- dispersed relative to Poisson.
-In particular, \autoref{fig:observed_and_fitted_variances} shows the $ VR $ values in \autoref{eq:varratio} for data simulated by a $DW(\beta,0.7)$ and fitted by Poisson and NB distributions.
-The plots show cases of data over and under dispersed relative to Poisson.
-In addition, while NB can fit well data that are over-dispersed relative to Poisson (i.e. VR close to 1), this does not happen for under-dispersed data where both Poisson and NB are inappropriate.
+In contrast to this, we show how a DW distribution can handle data that are both overdispersed and underdispersed relative to Poisson regression.
+In particular, Figure~\ref{fig:observed_and_fitted_variances} (left) shows the {VR} values in Equation~(\ref{eq:varratio}) for data simulated by $DW(\beta,0.7)$ and fitted by Poisson and NB distributions, respectively. {Comparing these values of the {VR} to 1,} the plot shows cases of data overdispersed and underdispersed relative to Poisson regression.
+In addition, while NB regression can fit data that are overdispersed relative to Poisson regression (i.e., {VR} close to 1) well, this does not happen for underdispersed data, for which both Poisson and NB regression are inappropriate.

-\autoref{fig:level_contour_mean_variance} considers more closely the case of dispersion relative to Poisson for a range of values of $q$ and $\beta$ and shows how DW, a single distribution with as many parameters as NB, can capture both cases of under-, equi- and over- dispersion relative to Poisson.
+Figure~\ref{fig:observed_and_fitted_variances} (right) considers more closely the case of dispersion relative to Poisson regression for a range of values of $q$ and $\beta$ and shows how the DW distribution, a single distribution with as many parameters as NB regression, can capture cases of underdispersion, equidispersion and overdispersion relative to Poisson regression.

-In particular, the plot shows that: \begin{itemize} \item $ 0<\beta\leq1$ is a case of over-dispersion, regardless of the value of $q$. \item $ \beta\geq2 $ is a case of under-dispersion, regardless of the value of $q$.
-In fact, DW approaches the Bernoulli distribution with mean $ p $ and variance $ p(1-p) $ for $ \beta \rightarrow \infty $. \item $1<\beta<2 $ leads to both cases of over and under-dispersion depending on the value of $q$. \end{itemize}
+In particular, these numerical analyses have approximately shown the following: \begin{itemize}[leftmargin=*,labelsep=5.8mm] \item $ 0<\beta\leq1$ is a case of overdispersion, regardless of the value of $q$. \item $ \beta\geq3 $ is a case of underdispersion, regardless of the value of $q$.
+In fact, the DW distribution approaches the Bernoulli distribution with mean $ p $ and variance $ p(1-p) $ for $ \beta \rightarrow \infty $. \item $1<\beta<3 $ leads to both cases of overdispersion and underdispersion depending on the value of $q$. \end{itemize}

-\section{DW regression model}
+\section{DW Regression Model}

 We now exploit this advantageous property of a DW distribution within a regression context, where the interest is to model the relationship between a count response variable and a set of covariates.